 The forthcoming Windows 11 final release is scheduled for 5 Oct 2021.
-Most Windows users are already using Windows Insider, and beta builds to view the upcoming update.
-However, some users see the ‘Evaluation copy’ watermark that is quite annoying.
+Most Windows users are already using Windows Insider and beta builds to view the upcoming update.
+However, some users see the ‘Evaluation copy’ watermark, which is quite annoying.
 Now, what to do?
 Is something wrong with our OS?
 Is your copy of Windows expired?
-Let me see in detail.
+Let me see it in detail.

-What is the evaluation copy watermark on Windows 11 desktop?
+What is the evaluation copy watermark on Windows 11 or 10 desktops?